 - HPP 6.
 Transparent Explain to the person what health information is being stored, the reasons it is being used and any rights they have to access it. - HPP 7.
-Accessible Allow a person to access their health information without unreasonable delay or expense. - HPP 8.
-Correct Allow a person to update, correct or amend their personal information where necessary. - HPP 9.
+Accessible Allow a person to access their health information without unreasonable delay or expense.
+(Note: private sector organisations should also refer to sections 26-32 of the HRIP Act for further provisions relating to access). - HPP 8.
+Correct Allow a person to update, correct or amend their personal information where necessary.
+(Note: private sector organisations should also refer to sections 33-37 of the HRIP Act for further provisions relating to amendment). - HPP 9.
 Accurate Ensure that the health information is relevant and accurate before using it.

-27. Use
+27. USE